kitamuraDev/sample-react-markdown/README.md

 <br />

-<h3 align="center">Vite × React × TypeScript Starter Template</h3>
+<h3 align="center">React Markdown Sample</h3>

 <br />

-# Features
+# What is this

+- This is a sample to create a Markdown editor with React
-- Minimal configure
+- Minimal implementation
-- Build with Vite
-- ESLint（Airbnb style guide）and Prettier Supported
-- Run ESLint on every commit（CI）

 # Tech Stack